Biblioranking fundamental physics: Introduction

 \section{Introduction}

-Bibliometrics can be a useful tool for evaluating research: it provides simple, quick, first objective measures of the impact of papers and authors and is increasingly being considered a useful (although incomplete) evaluation criterion in postdoc/faculty recruitments, fundings, and grant awards \cite{2017JASIS..68..695K,2017arXiv170602153H,2017arXiv170709955K}.
-Goodhart's law states that: ``when a measure becomes a target, it ceases to be a good measure''.
-This is happening with the most common bibliometric indicators.
-For instance, in the fundamental physics community that we consider in this paper, all common measures of the impact such as counting of number of papers, citations and Hirsch's $h$-index \cite{Hirsch:2005zc}, are inflating, making it harder to identify the real impact of research, especially for the most recent literature.
-The more papers one writes and the more citations these papers get, the biggest bibliometric estimators become: it does not matter if these citations close in certain loops and/or remain confined in sub-fields, or whether the paper has been written by a single author or in collaboration with thousands of people.
+Bibliometrics can be a useful tool for evaluating research: it provides simple, quick, first objective measures of the impact of papers and authors and is increasingly being considered a useful (although incomplete) evaluation criterion in postdoc/faculty recruitments, fundings, and grant awards \citep{2017JASIS..68..695K,2017arXiv170602153H,2017arXiv170709955K}.
+In the fundamental physics community that we consider in this paper, the most common measures of the impact such as counting of number of papers, citations and Hirsch's $h$-index \citep{Hirsch:2005zc}, are inflating \citep{Sinatra_2015}, making it harder to identify the real impact of research, especially for the most recent literature.
+The more papers one writes and the more citations these papers get, the bigger bibliometric estimators become: it does not matter if these citations close in certain loops and/or remain confined in sub-fields, or whether the paper has been written by a single author or in collaboration with thousands of people.

+We introduce new metrics and compare them with the existing ones, showing how they address the issues mentioned above.